 Levin Citron Rodal, PLLC is leading the nation in the lawsuit against the popular heartburn medication, Zantac (Ranitidine), which has been found to contain cancer causing carcinogens.

-Many scientific studies have linked Zantac / Rantidine to cancer because it contains the human carcinogen NDMA.
+Many scientific studies have linked Zantac / Ranitidine to cancer because it contains the human carcinogen NDMA.
 There are millions of people that take Zantac and ranitidine yearly and they've been exposed to this extremely potent carcinogen.
 As a result they are potentially able to develop cancer as a result of being exposed.

 The U.S. Food and Drug Administration said it found “unacceptable levels” of a cancer-causing impurity in the popular heartburn drug Zantac and its generic versions known chemically as ranitidine.